UniTime/unitime-doc/add-room-group.md

 ## Screen Description
 In the Add Room Group screen, you can add a room group for the rooms of your department.
-To indicate which rooms should be in this new group, you will need to click on that group in the [Room Groups](room-groups) screen after you have added it to your list by clicking on the Add New button in the current screen.
+To indicate which rooms should be in this new group, you will need to click on that group in the [Room Groups](room-groups) screen after you have added it to your list by clicking on the Create Room Group button in the current screen.

 ![Add Room Group](images/add-room-group-1.png){:class='screenshot'}